microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 Importantly, the View Schema allows the application to have strong types for the document content, which helps make it clear which invariants Shared Tree guarantees (mainly that the document stays in schema) and which ones the application must take action to maintain (nearly everything else).
-Additionally the strong types from the view schema should help improve readability and maintainability of Shared Tree powered collaborative experiences, and the checking of them against view schema guards against may data corruption sceneries that are common in collaborative editing scenarios.
+Additionally the strong types from the view schema should help improve readability and maintainability of Shared Tree powered collaborative experiences, and the checking of the stored schema against the view schema guards against many data corruption sceneries that are common in collaborative editing scenarios.

 # Efficient Data Storage